tblackwe/UKFFBot/README.md

 - `app.js`: The main entry point for the Slack bot.
 Initializes the app and registers command listeners.
 - `/handlers`: Contains the business logic for individual slash commands.
 - `/services`: Modules for interacting with external APIs, like the Sleeper API.
-- `data.json`: A simple mapping of Sleeper user IDs to Slack usernames.
+- `data.json`: A simple JSON file for storing user mappings and registered draft information.

 ---